 There are certain skills that many law interns have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, speaking skills and writing skills.
+We discovered that a lot of resumes listed analytical skills, problem-solving skills and research skills.

 Choosing the right major is always an important step when researching how to become a law internship.
-When we researched the most common majors for a law internship, we found that they most commonly earn doctoral degree degrees or bachelor's degree degrees.
+When we researched the most common majors for a law internship, we found that they most commonly earn bachelor's degree degrees or doctoral degree degrees.
 Other degrees that we often see on law internship resumes include master's degree degrees or associate degree degrees.

 You may find that experience in other jobs will help you become a law internship.
 In fact, many law internship jobs require experience in a role such as internship.
 Meanwhile, many law interns also have previous career experience in roles such as legal extern or law clerk.